Optimize Your Health

 Every day, stretch to improve your posture and balance, and to help relieve stress.

-Mental wellbeing includes our emotional, psychological, and social wellness.
+Mental well-being includes our emotional, psychological, and social wellness.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make healthy choices.
 Focusing on mental wellbeing is important at every stage of life, from childhood and adolescence through adulthood.

-Things you can do to support your mental wellbeing:
+Things you can do to support your mental well-being:

 - Take care of your health.
 Take deep breaths, stretch, or meditate.
 Try to eat healthy, well-balanced meals, exercise regularly, and get plenty of sleep.
 Avoid alcohol, tobacco, and other drugs.